Suspect in custody in shooting death of Alabama sheriff

 “Sheriff Williams always wanted to make a difference in his community and felt there was no better way to help his community than to protect and serve them in law enforcement,” the biography read.

 Lowndes County is predominantly black.
 It had a population of around 11,000 in the 2010 census.
 In 2007, more than 60 people gathered at the county courthouse to protest then-Gov. Bob Riley’s appointment of a white law enforcement officer to replace the county’s deceased sheriff.
-At the time, the county commission president said all five commissioners and other elected officials had recommended Williams, who is black, for the position.
+At the time, the county commission president said all five commissioners and other elected officials had recommended Williams for the position.

 Williams is the fifth Alabama law enforcement officer to die from gunfire in the line of duty, and the sixth overall, in 2019, according to a statement from state Attorney General Steve Marshall.